Skip to content

 • The AA part in &HAABBGGRR controls transparency, and the BB, GG, RR parts control color.

-• Completely Transparent: Transparency 00, for example, &H00FF0000 represents completely transparent red.
+• Fully transparent: Transparency 00, for example, &H00FF0000 represents fully transparent red.

-• Completely Opaque: Transparency FF, for example, &HFFFF0000 represents completely opaque red.
+• Fully opaque: Transparency FF, for example, &HFFFF0000 represents fully opaque red.